emilianozublena/sheetsu-php/README.md

 $response = $sheetsu->update('name', 'Peter', $model);
 ```

-By default, [PATCH request](https://sheetsu.com/docs#patch) is sent, which is updating only values which are in the hash passed to the method.
+By default, [PATCH request](https://sheetsu.com/docs#patch) is sent, which is updating only values which are in the collection passed to the method.
 To send [PUT request](https://sheetsu.com/docs#put), pass 4th argument being `true`.
-[Read more about the difference between PUT and PATCH in our docs](https://sheetsu.com/docs#patch).
+[Read more about the difference between PUT and PATCH in sheetsu docs](https://sheetsu.com/docs#patch).

 ### Delete
 [Link to docs](https://sheetsu.com/docs#delete)